Grace Comes Along

 Grace isn’t a little prayer you chant before receiving a meal.
 It’s a way to live.
 The law tells me how crooked I am.
 Grace comes along and straightens me out.

-The second life-changing moment was when we buried our stillborn youngest son 14 years ago.
+The second life-changing moment was when we buried our stillborn youngest son in 2003.

 Is his mercy clean gone for ever? doth his promise fail for evermore?
 Hath God forgotten to be gracious? hath he in anger shut up his tender mercies?
 Selah.
 And I said, This is my infirmity: but I will remember the years of the right hand of the most High.
 I will remember the works of the Lord: surely I will remember thy wonders of old.
 I will meditate also of all thy work, and talk of thy doings.